-Before proceeding too far along into the family-building process, it’s always a good idea to seek out counseling for infertility.
+Before proceeding too far along into the family-building process, it can be a good idea to seek out counseling for infertility.
 Depending on where you and your family are at in your journey, an infertility counselor may recommend any of the following forms of infertility counseling:

 Psychotherapy: If you or your partner are experiencing major depressive symptoms or any other form of psychological illness, it’s possible that this may be directly impacting your infertility.
-Psychotherapy is a form of counseling that may be directed more toward long-term problems than infertility, but should absolutely be considered if anyone in your family is struggling with their mental health.
+Psychotherapy is a form of counseling that may be directed more toward long-term problems than infertility.
+But, it should absolutely be considered if anyone in your family is struggling with their mental health.

 Patient-centered care: In this type of infertility counseling, your family will be able to learn about the family-building options available to you based on your individual circumstances.
 Your infertility counselor will help you to research all of your options, consider the advantages and disadvantages of each, and ultimately help you to make the decision that’s best for you.

 Important note: You should fully grieve and accept your infertility status.
 Only then can you adequately prepare for the next phases of any family-building option you want to pursue.

 Where can I Find an Infertility Counselor?

 If you’re working with a fertility clinic or any sort of infertility professional, they may either have in-house infertility therapists on staff or have recommendations for someone local in your community.